olejandro/TIMES-NZ-Model-Files/README.md

 #### Step 1: Model Configuration and Release Tagging
 - Begin by configuring the TIMES-NZ model in the TIMES-NZ-Model-Files repository, and using VEDA to run the model.
 Work is done in a development branch and merged to the main branch after review - i.e. we follow the standard [GitHub Flow](https://docs.github.com/en/get-started/quickstart/github-flow).
-- When ready to release a new version of the model, name your scenarios to include the release tag (e.g., kea-v2_1_2).
+- When ready to release a new version of the model, name your scenarios to include the release tag (e.g., For example, use a naming convention like kea-v2_1_2 where kea could be an identifier for the scenario set, and v2_1_2 indicates the version number).
 - Once the configuration is complete and scenarios are named, commit your changes and tag the release (e.g., v2.1.2).
+Release tagging allows users and collaborators to easily identify and revert to specific versions of the model.

 #### Step 2: Scenario Execution with GAMS
 - Move to the TIMES-NZ-GAMS-Files repository.
+Ensure that your local environment is set up correctly with GAMS installed, including a valid license.
+Verify that the version of GAMS you're using is compatible with the model files.
 - Fetch the GAMS 'dd' files and the '.run' file associated with the scenario using the `get_from_veda.ps1` PowerShell script.
 - Run the GAMS solver using the `run_times_scenario.ps1` PowerShell script, and the output files will be generated.